Is an RETR needed on Sheriff Sales?

 Example: $150,000 is remaining on the mortgage from an original sale of $165,000 ($15,000 down payment with no additional equity paid during the loan's life) and the new "short sale" is for $135,000.
 The fee is on $135,000 (sale price to the new owner).
 Any "short" the former owner owes to the bank is excluded when calculating the transfer fee.

-The Wisconsin Department of Revenue requires that Social Security Numbers (SSN/FEIN) are reported on the transfer return.
+The Wisconsin Department of Revenue requires that Social Security Numbers (SSN), Individual Tax Identification Numbers (ITIN) and Federal Identification Numbers (FEIN) are reported on the transfer return.
 Is this a law?

-If there is more than one grantor or grantee, do I have to list a Social Security Number for each grantor and grantee?
+If there is more than one grantor or grantee, do I have to list a Social Security, Individual Tax Identification, or Federal Identification Number for each grantor and grantee?

 If an individual buys property and does not have a Social Security Number, what does he or she report on the return?

-You must provide a taxpayer identification number on a Wisconsin Electronic Real Estate Transfer Return.
-If you do not have a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN), or you are not legally required to have one, enter all 9s in the box.
+You must provide an Individual Taxpayer Identification Number (ITIN) on a Wisconsin Electronic Real Estate Transfer Return.
+If you do not have a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN), select one of the reasons from the drop-down list why the ID is not available.

 If a grantor or grantee refuses to provide his or her Social Security Number, how can I record the deed without this information?

-If the grantor or grantee refuses to give his/her Social Security Number, enter all 9s in the boxes.
+If the grantor or grantee refuses to give his/her Social Security Number, select one of the reasons from the drop-down list why the ID is not available.

-How does the Wisconsin Department of Revenue (DOR) ensure the RETR information, especially the Social Security Numbers (SSN) and FEIN, are secure from identity theft?
+How does the Wisconsin Department of Revenue (DOR) ensure the RETR information, especially the Social Security Numbers (SSN) are secure from identity theft?

 The RETR is confidential under state law (sec.
 77.265, Wis.
 Stats.).
 DOR restricts access to an RETR and the information on it.
-When the RETR is used, SSNs only appear in the saved file on the preparer's computer and on the printed summary section.
-If the printed summary is provided at the closing, the SSNs should be removed from these copies.
-After the RETR is submitted to DOR, we transfer the SSNs to a different server only accessed by DOR employees.
-Local government officials and other state agencies do not have access to the servers with the SSNs.
+When the RETR is used, only the last four digits of SSNs appear on the Summary section.
+After the RETR is submitted to DOR, the SSNs are only available to DOR employees.
+Local government officials and other state agencies do not have access to SSNs.

 Contact us at RETR@wisconsin.gov.